ajilataN/IntroductionToRobotics/README.md

 # IntroductionToRobotics

-These Repository is meant to serve as a container to all the programming tasks for the course Introduction to Robotics
+This Repository is meant to serve as a container to all the programming tasks for the course Introduction to Robotics